 We used the Kolmogorov-Smirnov test to assess the normal distribution of the data.
 The results indicated the normal distribution.
-Also, we used Mauchly's test of sphericity to check the equality of variances intra-subjects and Levene's test to assess the homogeneity of variances.
-The results of the Levene's test of the experimental groups were not significant for the depression variable; therefore, the variances of the experimental groups are the same.
-So, we used variance analysis with repeated measures (Table 3).
+Also, we used Mauchly's test of sphericity to check the equality of variances intra-subjects and Levene's test to assess the homogeneity of

 Table 3.
-The results of the variance analysis with repeated measures on mental well-being scores in emotion-focused therapy group, the compassion-focused therapy group, and the control group
+The results of the variance analysis with repeated measures on mental well-being scores in emotion-focused therapy group, the compassion-focused therapy group, and the control group these groups.
+There is also a significant difference between the mental well-being of the subjects in the three groups.